zotonic/zotonic/doc/ref/scomps/scomp_spinner.rst

 Add an AJAX activity indicator.

 Whenever an AJAX call is made the HTML element with the id ``#spinner`` will be shown during the call.
-It will not be shown during :term:`Comet` activity.

 You can add a spinner element to your page yourself or use this tag to place it somewhere on your page.